Jakob-Bach/Alternative-Feature-Selection/README.md

 Depending on your hardware, this might take several hours or even days (we had a runtime of several hours on a server with 32 CPU cores).
+In case the pipeline is nearly finished, but doesn't make progress any more, the solver might have silently crashed.
+You can re-run the pipeline, in which case it detects existing results and focuses on missing ones.
 To print statistics and create the plots for the paper, run

 ```bash